Final Project

 - Differential chromatin accessibility analysis

-- Annotation of called peaks
+- Annotation of differentially accessible peaks

-- Motif finding of differential peaks
+- Motif finding of differentially accessible peaks

 Deliverables